Testing Leggett's Inequality Using Aharonov-Casher Effect: Results

 However, the last two terms of Eq. (\ref{initial1a}) will vanish when they are acted by any operator defined in the subspace $\overline{\mathcal {H}}=\{|\overline{0}\rangle_{14}, |\overline{1}\rangle_{14}\}\otimes \{|\overline{0}\rangle_{23}, |\overline{1}\rangle_{23}\}$.
 Here we retain them for normalization.
 In fact, the initial state can be understood as a ``singlet state" $|\Psi_{\rm i}\rangle \propto \frac{1}{\sqrt{2}}(|\overline{0}\rangle_{14}|\overline{1}\rangle_{23}-|\overline{1}\rangle_{14}\overline{0}\rangle_{23})$ of ``two-qubit" without any confusion.

-Our experiment proposal is as follows (see Fig.~\ref{fig1}).
-First, we let the two sources be located at points $O_{12}$ and $O_{34}$ on the $xy$-plane respectively, and invoke an impenetrable line charge oriented along the $z$-axis.
-After the four particles are emitted from the two sources, we then move particle 1 from location $O_{12}$ to location $A$ along path $\ell_1$, and move particle 4 from location $O_{34}$ to meet particle 1 at location $A$ along path $\ell_4$.
-The motion of the particles are influenced by the electric field of line charge as shown in Eq. (\ref{ACtransform}) and accordingly the corresponding AC phase shifts are $\varphi_1$ and $\varphi_4$ for particles 1 and 4 respectively.
-Similarly, we move particle 2 from location $O_{12}$ to location $B$ along path $\ell_2$, and move particle 3 from location $O_{34}$ to meet particle 2 at location $B$ along path $\ell_3$, and the corresponding AC phase shifts are $\varphi_2$ and $\varphi_3$ for particles 2 and 3 respectively.
+Our experiment proposal is demonstrated in Fig.~\ref{fig1}.
 The distance from $A$ to $B$ is supposed to be large enough so that the measurement of particle pair (1,4) and that of particle pair (2,3) are space-like, and thus no-signaling condition is satisfied.
 Due to Eqs. (\ref{transform2}) and (\ref{Rx}), we have the final state of the four particles as

 Here $A$ represents ``14" and $B$ represents ``23", $\gamma=(\varphi_1+\varphi_4-\varphi_2-\varphi_3)/2$, and $\varphi_A=\varphi_1-\varphi_4$, $\varphi_B=\varphi_2-\varphi_3$ are relative AC phases for meeting locations A and B acquired by four particles moving along different paths.
-It is worth to highlight that AC effect usually concerns a single particle moving around a line charge, however here none of the moving paths of four particles encircles the line charge, though the combination of four corresponding paths actually makes a circle.
+It is worth to mention that AC effect usually concerns a single particle moving around a line charge, however here none of the moving paths of four particles encircles the line charge, though the combination of four corresponding paths actually makes a circle.